 My First 110 Degree Arizona Day

 My son and I visited my Mom (my Dad had already passed) and went to Out of Africa when it was still located in or near Mesa, AZ.
 It was the first time I felt 110-degree weather.
 Sweat was dripping down my back, and I said to my son, "it's a little warm out."
-He agreed but we loved the zoo so much that we spent the whole day there and were late to dinner.
+He agreed but we loved the zoo so much that we spent the whole day there and were late for dinner.
 The zoo let us call Mom with their phone so we could tell her we were still at the zoo (we either didn't use cell phones yet or we didn't have them with us).

-We both agreed that we'd go in Mom's pool when we got home, but she had dinner waiting for us.
+We both agreed that we'd go swimming in Mom's pool when we got home, but she had dinner waiting for us.
 By the time we were done eating, it was no longer 110-degrees and we were no longer sweating.

 She didn't have a heated pool and the sun was going down, and when we went out & dipped our toes in, we both said "it's too cold."
 We went back in and Mom said "I thought you were going swimming."
 She couldn't believe it when we told her the water was too cold.